ViMitre/docker_intro/README.md

 - `docker ps` or `docker ps -a`

 ### Interact with running container
+To open a shell in container:
-- `docker exec -it container_id sh`
+- `docker exec -it container_id bash`
-- If there is an error, run this: `alias docker="winpty docker"`
+- If there is an error, run this: `alias docker="winpty docker"` <br>

+To send a command to run in container:
+- `docker exec -it container_id bash -c command`

 ### Download documentation in a container:
 `docker run -d -p 4000:4000 docke/docker.github.io`